hmazhar/xcode-gcc/README.md

 # xcode-gcc
-A plugin for XCode 6 that supports newer versions of GCC.
+A plugin for Xcode 6 that supports newer versions of GCC.
-Also works with XCode 7.3.
+Also works with Xcode 7.3.

 To install copy the plugin to